beardedstudio/stubble/README.md

-stubble
+Stubble
 =======

-Stubble: A front end starter kit
+Stubble: A front end starter kit from Bearded.